davidmreed/nonskating.club/content/guides/jam-timer.md

 Typically, the Jam Timer would call an Official Time Out and ask a referee to address the situation.
 However, unless forbidden by the Head Referee, the Jam Timer is empowered to directly assess relevant penalties.

 * Scoreboard is not running or is completely incorrect.
+XXX

   * Your response to this situation will vary based on the specific malfunction and the context.
 A local regulation game and a high-level sanctioned tournament will have different tolerance levels for this type of malfunction and any impact it may have on the game.
 You may stop the jam and call an Official Time Out to address the issue.
 * Obscene language audible to the audience or directed at an official.